 Certain Upper School projects can earn up to 15 hours of Community Service credit.
 These are noted on the project description.

-Students may do one independent project in middle school and one in high school.
-Arrangements for this option are made with the project week coordinator.
+Students may do one independent project in Middle School and one in Upper School.
+Arrangements for this option are made with the project week director.
 This will not be considered an option after regular project assignments have been posted.
 Independent group projects are not an option.

 Project Week assignment changes will be made only in the case of a medical condition that prohibits student from participating in the project or another compelling reason as identified by the Project Week Director.
 For this reason, students should carefully read the catalog descriptions to ensure that they can complete project requirements.
 If students participate in a competitive sports league or are members of another group organization that may possibly require them to attend an event during Project Week, they are encouraged to select a local project.